 One of the basic tenets of free-market or laissez-faire capitalism is that government is a form of oppressive coercion, and therefore the less government there is, the better, because this will make people more free.
 Furthermore, they will be better off, both socially and materially, since they will have the freedom to do what they want in life, without government interference.
 This is an example of a widely-held naive belief about human affairs that, although it seems plausible enough, is only partly true, for it has numerous exceptions to it.
 Half or partial truths can cause a great deal of harm when those who believe in them do not understand the false side or the limitations of their beliefs, and thus fail to understand the limited range of their applicability.
-Instead, like the blundering, arrogant fools that they are, they proceed to apply these half-truths to all domains, all peoples, all societies, and all situations, without any regard for people’s welfare or the many harmful effects which result from their mistaken beliefs.
+Instead, like the blundering, arrogant fools that they are, they proceed to apply these half-truths to all domains, all peoples, all societies, and all situations, without any regard for people’s welfare or the many harmful effects that result from their mistaken beliefs.

 This naive belief, on which an entire system of economic and social organization has been founded, is based on two other beliefs, namely, that we are all individuals who are separate from everyone else and from society, except when we choose to make voluntary and non-coercive interactions, exchanges, and associations with others; and that competition is always good and therefore it ought to be promoted, encouraged, and made an inviolable principle, even if it has harmful effects on some people, such as those who are not able to compete very successfully in the free-market contest of economic and financial success.